 Health & Math

 Craig has been a part of the Edison community since 1995.
-He teaches Health, Math and Geography, and has the enviable job of heading up the Edison Excursions, trip that take students anywhere from Seattle to Ashland, the Oregon Coast to Central Oregon.
+He teaches Health, Math and Geography, and has the enviable job of heading up the Edison Excursions, trips that take students anywhere from Seattle to Ashland, the Oregon Coast to Central Oregon.
 Craig has a B.A. in Education from the University of Portland and an M.Ed. in Curriculum and Instruction from Lesley University.
 When not at school, Craig enjoys home projects, photography, skiing, traveling to new places and a good game of tennis.
 He is also currently learning his third language, Swedish, which has been more of a challenge than he ever predicted.
 He appreciates the fact that Edison focuses on students as individuals and works to develop each student's potential.
 Past students who return to visit say it all: They are happy to have been a part of Edison, and he is too.

 Michael came to Edison in 2008 and has worked as a Substitute Teacher, a Senior Transitions Teacher and a Counselor.
 Currently, he is the program director of our POST Edison program, where he works with post-graduates as they transition to life after Edison High School.
 Michael graduated Summa Cum Laude from Portland State University in 2007 with a B.S. in Psychology.
 In 2012 he earned his M.S in Education-School Counseling at PSU.
 Prior to working at Edison, Michael was a firefighter and he worked at Wilson High School with students diagnosed with social, emotional, and behavioral disabilities.
 When not at school, Michael loves to read, hike, and spend time with his family.
 He stands by the goals of the school and is excited to help the students move toward a successful life after Edison.